designed for the way women work.

 After doing a little research online I learned The Nature Conservancy calls garlic mustard a ‘troublesome, destructive invasive plant, that is also edible.’
 It lives in the Northeast, Midwest and Northwest of the United States.

-I invited Debbie to come over to my house for our tutorial.
-We walked down to the pond where I have a colony of garlic mustard plants and she showed me how to pick the most flavorful leaves for pesto.
+In the video we start at the pond where a colony of garlic mustard plants is growing, and Debbie shows us how to pick the most flavorful leaves for pesto.
 Then we prepped the ingredients in my kitchen.
-I took a video of the process, which you can watch by clicking here.
+Here is a video of the process, which you can watch by clicking here.

 Here’s the recipe: